Wondering what breed of horse has the best temperament? Get to know the best no-drama, gentle giants.

 The Quarter Horse has certainly earned its place on our list of calmest horse breeds.
 They are the most popular breed in the world, with millions of Quarter Horses around the globe.

-They are iconic in the American West, where cowboys depended on them during long days on the range.
+They are iconic symbols of the American West, where cowboys depended on them during long days on the range.

-Quarter Horses are known for their versatility and can be found competing in any discipline a rider wishes to pursue.
+Quarter Horses are known for their versatility and can be found competing in every discipline, from dressage to barrel racing.
 They have notoriously calm temperaments that make them a natural choice for rookie riders and horse owners, as they quickly win hearts and build riders’ skills and confidence.

 Learn why Quarter Horses made our list of the 11 Best Breeds for First Time Horse Owners.